National Association of Home Builders Economic Research Blog

 Filter by Category

-According to the latest Producer Price Index report, the price level of inputs to residential construction less energy (i.e., building materials) increased 0.2% in November after declining 0.4% in October (revised, not seasonally adjusted).
-The index has increased 0.8% (NSA), year-to-date, marking the smallest YTD...
+According to the latest Producer Price Index report, growth in the average price level of inputs to residential construction less energy (i.e., building materials) fell from 15.0% in 2022 to 1.3% in 2023 (not seasonally adjusted).
+On a monthly basis, building materials prices rose 0.1%...

 Subscribe to Blog via Email